HUD Secretary Marcia Fudge may have violated Hatch Act with comments at White House - KESQ

 According to the US Office of Special Counsel, the agency charged with investigating Hatch Act violations, the rule prohibits federal employees from “using their official titles or positions while engaged in political activity,” including “any activity directed at the success or failure of a political party, candidate for partisan political office, or partisan political group.”

 A spokesperson for OSC told CNN Friday the office was unable to comment or confirm whether an investigation has been opened into Fudge’s comments.
-A HUD spokesperson told CNN Friday the agency had no comment.
 The White House declined to comment on the issue Friday.

+“When I was discussing getting relief to the American People and the American Rescue Plan from the briefing room on Thursday, I answered a question from a reporter related to Ohio politics,” Fudge told CNN on Saturday.
+“I acknowledge that I should have stuck with my first instinct and not answered the question.
+I take these things seriously and I want to assure the American people that I am focused on meeting the needs of our country.”

 “The Hatch Act prohibits officials from advocating for or against candidates in a partisan political election in their official capacity,” Jordan Libowitz, who serves as communications director for the non-partisan Citizens for Responsibility and Ethics in Washington, told CNN Friday.
 “Talking about which candidates can win elections enters a dangerous territory.
 Our legal team is currently reviewing this situation for a possible violation, but whether or not there is one, it would be best for Cabinet secretaries to avoid the subject entirely.”

-Note: This story has been updated to include comment from Fudge.